CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ---
 title: "Records"
 linkTitle: "Records"
-description: "Used to represent messages that are returned during a PowerShell execution."
+description: "Used to represent messages that are returned while executing a PowerShell command or script."
 ---

 # {{% param title %}}